rapidfuzz/RapidFuzz/docs/Usage/distance/Levenshtein.rst

 The implementation for the uniform Levenshtein distance has a worst-case performance of ``O([N/64]M)``.
 It uses the following optimized implementations:

-- if score_cutoff is 0 the similarity can be calculated using a direct comparision, since no difference between the strings is allowed.
+- if score_cutoff is 0 the similarity can be calculated using a direct comparison, since no difference between the strings is allowed.
 The time complexity of this algorithm is ``O(N)``.